Chapter 44

 Let us notice the following verses,

 27 ...
-The 12 did verify that the inheritance God had promised them was indeed very fruitful.
+The spies verified that the land was indeed very fruitful.

 30 ...
 It was only Caleb who maintained faith and trust in God.

-Unfortunately, none of the Israelites shared Caleb's faith.
+Unfortunately, none of the other Israelites shared Caleb's faith.
 Hence,

-THE CHILDREN OF ISRAEL WERE AFRAID AND REFUSED TO TAKE POSSESSION OF THEIR GOD GIVEN LAND
+THE ISRAELITES WERE AFRAID AND REFUSED TO TAKE POSSESSION OF THEIR GOD GIVEN LAND

 To read what happened let us go to,